-The International Paint Grey Water Tank Coatings Application Guidelines have been produced and revised in line with the Worldwide Marine product range.
-The purpose of the guidelines is to ensure that a coating system, as applied, provides adequate protection against corrosion and resistance to substances carried.
+The International Paint Cargo Tank Coatings Application Guidelines have been produced and revised in line with the Worldwide Marine product range.
+The purpose of the guidelines is to ensure that a coating system, as applied, provides adequate protection against corrosion and resistance to cargoes in order to ensure that tanks are suitable for the carriage of products in accordance with the current revision of the International Paint Cargo Resistance Guide.